AmitJerochim/database_design_for_re_manager/README.md

-# Dabase Design For An Automation tool for Property Management
+# Database Design For An Automation tool for Property Management

 This repository contains the database design for a Node.js based WebApp I developed to automate repeatable office tasks in property management.